Frases de John Maynard Keynes

 John Maynard Keynes Foto

-John Maynard Keynes: 145 frases 7 Me gusta
+John Maynard Keynes: 145 citas9 Me gusta

 Frases célebres de John Maynard Keynes